Does Insurance Cover Dental Implants?

 Unfortunately, most dental insurance policies do not cover tooth implants because most companies categorize them as a “cosmetic procedure.”
-Many insurance companies are beginning to see the importance of dental implants.
-As of right now though, it’s probably unlikely that your insurance company will cover the cost of dental implants surgery.
+Many insurance companies are beginning to see the importance of these implants.
+As of right now though, it’s probably unlikely that your insurance company will cover the cost of dental surgery.
 However, you can still file a claim in an attempt to get some sort of reimbursement.

 There are major limitations on most insurance plans since the insurance coverage is determined strictly by the amount the employer wants to spend on the policy, and the insurance companies want to build in their profit margins (eek).
 In reality, insurance plans are only designed to cover routine maintenance, emergencies, and basic care.

 Although, many insurance companies will reimburse you for the same amount they would to cover lower-cost options like partials and dentures.
-Read more about why the long-term dental implant solution is best for you.
+Read more about why the long-term tooth implant solution is best for you.

 There are a few cases where medical insurance is available for people who are missing all of their teeth, and as a result, have medical complications.
-Typically, medical insurance will cover dental implant and tooth replacement procedures related to the following types of conditions:
+Typically, medical insurance will cover dental surgery and tooth replacement procedures related to the following types of conditions:

 - Trauma, say you lose your front teeth after a car accident